Solihin Malim Thom

 In 1980, Solihin graduated as a DO from the British School of Osteopathy and built-up one of the first multi-disciplinary alternative health practices in London, The Fulham Clinic.
 [The Dip.
 Osteopathy is analogous but not the same as a Dr of Osteopathy in the US, but allows us to practice as primary providers within the health system of Great Britain.]
 He initially practiced cranial osteopathy and also built up his clinical acumen in TCM acupuncture, in 1984, in Colombo, Sri Lanka, under the auspices of the World Health Organization.
 He was first introduced to kinesiology by Dr. John Bandy DC, and then taught by Dr. Meldener ICAK, both chiropractic physicians to use Applied Kinesiology as a feedback tool.

-Consequently over the last thirty-five years, Solihin has refined and expanded the body of work, InnerDialogue™ to be a vehicle for dialogue–hence its name.
-This was achieved by numerous workshops over the years for practitioners and for others as personal development workshops–taught in the UK, US, Russia, Switzerland, Canada, Austria and such diverse locations as Morocco, Bali, Italy and India.
+Consequently over the last thirty-three years, Solihin has refined and expanded the body of work, InnerDialogue™ to be a vehicle for dialogue–hence its name.
+This was achieved by numerous clinical workshops over the years for practitioners and for others as personal development workshops–taught in the UK, US, Russia, Switzerland, Canada, Austria and such diverse locations as Morocco, Bali, Italy and India.
 During this time Solihin was a regular speaker and facilitator at various health conferences, and prestigious institutions and was until his ’09 migration to Russia, an occasional contributor to both the American Holistic Health Association and the prestigious Cranial Academy of the American Osteopathic Association, and to many other organizations and Conferences.
-Solihin and Alicia now live in Turkey.
+He left Russia in 2016, and he and Alicia now live in Turkey.

 Solihin is no longer a practicing osteopath, but has continued to work as an ontological consultant and to teach and talk about an ontological premise behind healing, wellbeing and purpose.